 Historically, BIABWC has organized large bag-filling events, where volunteers and donors come together to fill bags of food to redistribute to hungry children.
 Hausmann-Johnson Insurance, located in Madison and Pewaukee, Wisconsin, has been involved in these events since 2017 and continues to work closely with the organization.

 Before COVID, Hausmann-Johnson was a big supporter and participant in the FatHead Golf Event to benefit Blessings in a Backpack Waukesha County.
+Hausmann-Johnson principal and agent Diana Schmidt is also the Vice President of BIABWC’s Board of Directors and long-time volunteer at Bag Fill events.

 Changes in the wake of COVID-19